Close

 • 2019, Baltimore City: $86,633 Verdict.
 A 70-something retiree was struck while walking along the intersection of Pratt and Commerce Street.
 She tore her left rotator cuff and biceps.
 The collision also aggravated the woman’s prior back injury.
 The woman was also diagnosed with unspecified hip and knee injuries.
 She took pain medications and underwent physical therapy.
 The woman also received an injection.
 She sustained permanent shoulder and spinal pain.
 The woman alleged that the at-fault driver’s failure to see her and unsafe left turn caused her injuries.
 She received $86,633.

-You can also find elsewhere on our website pedestrian accident out-of-court settlements and jury verdicts in other jurisdictions
+You can also find pedestrian accident out-of-court settlements and jury verdicts elsewhere on our website in other jurisdictions.

-But the utility of applying a few example case resolutions to your individual case is, of course, limited.
+However, the utility of applying a few example case resolutions to your individual case is, of course, limited.
 The outcome of one case cannot accurately predict the result of another claim.
 Every case is going to be valued on a host of different factors that may or may not be included in these brief verdict summaries.

 Example Miller & Zois Pedestrian Accident Lawsuit